 D-CAP consists of professional staff, with expertise in autism and best practices.
 In addition, D-CAP has Graduate Assistants whom work 20+ hours a week assisting with getting the students involved socially; assisting with events, activities, and skill building.

-Kevin Scheier is a first year graduate student in the Speech-Language Pathology program at West Chester University.
+Kevin Scheier is a second year graduate student in the Speech-Language Pathology program at West Chester University.
 He graduated from WCU in May 2017 with a B.A. in Communication Sciences and Disorders.
 Kevin gained a deeper understanding of autism spectrum disorder while working one-on-one as a social coach for a student on and off campus, a position through which he continues to learn.
-Kevin has a passion for people and service, and loves getting the most out of everyday..
+Kevin has a passion for people and service, and loves getting the most out of everyday.